-In research studies, hypericum perforatum extract (HPE) has been shown to be more effective than paroxetine (Xanax) in patients with a moderate major depressive episode.
+In research studies, hypericum perforatum extract (HPE) has been shown to be more effective than paroxetine (Paxil) in patients with a moderate major depressive episode.

 A double blind, randomized trial compared the therapeutic efficacy of HPE with paroxetine in patients suffering from a major depressive episode with moderate symptom intensity.
 Depression was defined by a baseline Hamilton Depression Rating Scale (HAM-D) total score between 22 and 25.
 Patients received either 900 mg/d HPE or 20mg/d paroxetine for six weeks.
 Results showed that reductions in the HAM-D total score were significantly more pronounced in patients treated with HPE compared to paroxetine.